learn-co-curriculum/careers-building-an-online-network/README.md

 * GitHub (Software Engineering or Data Science) or Behance (Design)
 * Professional associations and societies

-To keep track of your research, create a spreadsheet.
-In an earlier lesson, you created a [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit) - you can keep this research in a separate tab if that’s helpful for you.
+To keep track of your research, you'll want to use a [job search tracker spreadsheet](https://docs.google.com/spreadsheets/d/1zdl3Cs3ev0ehS9h2in1aNntLWNVUExNEjdi4Vn_ydy8/edit?usp=sharing) (your Career Coach will create one for you) - you can keep this research in a separate tab if that’s helpful for you.

 So how do you actually find these contacts?
 Let’s go over two approaches.